kachick/lishogi-dev/README.md

 docker compose up
 ```

-`docker compose up -d` can suppress the logs in the current terminal, but it is recommended to keep the logs in sight.
+- `docker compose up -d` can suppress the logs in the current terminal, but it is recommended to keep the logs in sight.
+- `task prepare_db` may improve performance with creating index

 ### Terminal B - lila and UI - Nix